app-sre/qontract-reconcile/README.md

 ## Installation

 This project targets Python version 3.6.x for best compatibility.
-Verify your Python3 version your shell is using with `python3 --version`.
+Verify the Python3 version that your shell is using with `python3 --version`.
 You can optionally use a tool like [pyenv](https://github.com/pyenv/pyenv) to manage Python versions on your computer.

 Create and enter the [virtualenv](https://virtualenv.pypa.io/en/latest/) environment: